Night At The Museum 2 Filming Location

 National Gallery of Art

 Filming in the National Gallery of Art required a delicate balance between preserving the integrity of the artwork and creating an engaging cinematic experience.
-The production team worked closely with art conservators to ensure that all filming activities adhered to strict guidelines.
+The production team worked closely with art conservators to confirm that all filming activities adhered to strict guidelines.
 The use of lighting and camera angles was carefully planned to minimize any potential harm to the artwork.
 Despite these challenges, the museum’s artistic splendor added a touch of sophistication and elegance to the film.

 Smithsonian Castle